 In accordance with the collective bargaining agreements between the American Federation of Musicians (AFM) and the Alliance of Motion Picture and Television Producers (AMPTP), Film Musicians Secondary Markets Fund (FMSMF) participant Musicians are not allowed to assign their residual wage benefits.
 Further, a participant beneficiary may not assign residuals payments he or she is eligible to receive on account of the death of a participating Musician.
 Participant Musicians are expected to complete a Musician’s Beneficiary Designation Form to ensure their beneficiary wishes are carried out after their passing.

-The Fund reserves the right to not issue a replacement check after 7 years from the date of issue, unless there is sufficient documentation to support the re-issuance of an original or replacement check.
+The Fund reserves the right to not issue a replacement check unless sufficient documentation has been provided to support the reissuance of an original or replacement check.
 In the absence of such documentation, the Fund will take the position that a check has been cashed and will not be re-issued.
 This decision remains at the discretion of the Executive Director.Page top